-Given the demands of the open road, the often random hazards and – especially – the challenges presented by night vision, safety-critical software applications and neural networks require enhanced computing power.
-To meet these needs, the latest multi-core processor hardware enables designers to meets the necessary standards and develop complex motoring systems that can deal with numerous complex variables in real time.
+Given the demands of the open road, the often random hazards and especially the challenges presented by night vision.
+The safety-critical software applications and neural networks require enhanced computing power.
+To meet these needs, using the latest multi-core processor hardware enables software designers to reach the necessary computing power.
+Now we can develop complex motoring systems, that can deal with numerous complex variables in real-time.

-The fields of artificial intelligence and machine learning techniques have seen astonishing growth over recent years; both are set to make a significant contribution to automotive ADAS systems.
+The fields of artificial intelligence and machine learning techniques have seen astonishing growth over recent years.
+Both technologies are set to make a significant contribution to automotive ADAS systems.
 Into the bargain, experts predict that neural networks will act in tandem with software applications and multi-core processors to fuel the pace of ADAS as well as other motoring advancements.

-Specifically, some of the exciting new developments that will make a major contribution to in-car technology and the driving experience over coming years include:
+Specifically, some of the exciting new developments that will make a significant contribution to in-car technology and the driving experience overcoming years include:

-Cameras able to stream video at 4K resolution.
+Cameras were able to stream video at 4K resolution.

 Multiple video stream integration to provide 360° monitoring.

-Enhanced parking, navigation and collision detection systems featuring miniature range sensors with phased array radars and Light Detection and Ranging (LiDAR).
+Enhanced parking, navigation, and collision detection systems were featuring miniature range sensors with phased array radars and Light Detection and Ranging (LiDAR).